Turnpike trust: Quality

 The quality of early turnpike roads was varied.
 Although turnpiking did result in some improvement to each highway, the technologies used to deal with geological features, drainage, and the effects of weather, were all in their infancy.
 Road construction improved slowly, initially through the efforts of individual surveyors such as John Metcalf in Yorkshire in the 1760s.
 19th-century engineers made great advances, notably Thomas Telford and John Loudon McAdam.

 The engineering work of Telford on the Holyhead Road (now the A5) in the 1820s reduced the journey time of the London mail coach from 45 hours to just 27 hours, and the best mail coach speeds rose from 5-6 mph (8–10 km/h) to 9-10 mph (14–16 km/h).
 McAdam and his sons were employed as general surveyors (consultant engineers) to many of the main turnpike trusts in southern England.
 They recommended the building of new sections of road to avoid obstructions, eased steep slopes and directed the relaying of existing road-beds with carefully graded stones to create a dry, fast-running surface (known as Macadamising).
 Coach design improved to take advantage of these better roads and in 1843 the London-to-Exeter mail coach could complete the 170-mile (270-km) journey in 17 hours.

 Social impact

 The introduction of toll gates had been resented by local communities which had freely used the routes for centuries.
 Early Acts had given magistrates powers to punish anyone damaging turnpike property, such as defacing milestones, breaking turnpike gates or avoiding tolls.
 Opposition was particularly intense in mountainous regions where good routes were scarce.
 In Mid Wales in 1839, new tolls on old roads sparked protests known as the Rebecca Riots.
 There were sporadic outbursts of vandalism and violent confrontation by gangs of 50 to 100 or more local men, and gatekeepers were told that if they resisted they would be killed.
 In 1844, the ringleaders were caught and transported to Australia as convicts.
 However, the result was that toll gates were dismantled and the trusts abolished in the six counties of South Wales, their powers being transferred to a roads board for each county.

+Turnpike trusts

+These are incomplete lists of trusts by county.